 Science (CPI) Grade 10

-Notes: Enrollment, accountability and assessment data are reported for the 2018–2019 school year.
+Notes: Enrollment data are reported for the 2020–2021 school year, accountability and assessment data are reported for the 2018–2019 school year.
 More about the data.